boldtonic/prati/README.md

 [![X](https://img.shields.io/badge/X-@boldtonic-000000?style=flat-square&logo=x&logoColor=white)](https://x.com/boldtonic)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Fernando%20Rullan-0A66C2?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ferrullan/)

 Prati is a local AI command center for Web3 perpetual traders.
-It watches a filtered Bitunix mid/small-cap USDT perp universe every ~15 seconds, turns public market data into live breakout signals, and feeds that context into specialized Claude agents that help you decide what is building, what is fading, what deserves a deeper look, and what to avoid.
+It watches a filtered Bitunix mid/small-cap USDT perp universe every ~15 seconds, turns public market data into live breakout signals, and feeds that context into specialized Claude agents that give information about what building is, what is fading, what deserves a deeper look, and what to avoid.

 Ask it things like: